jing3387/lang1/README.md

 * [BATS](https://github.com/sstephenson/bats)

 ### Nix
+Nix is disabled by default to support nixless users.
 If you have Nix installed simply pass `--nix` to Stack commands to resolve dependencies.
-Nix is disabled by default to support nixless users.
+I personally have `stack` aliased to `stack --nix`.

 Note: because you basically need LLVM for processing Schminke's output and BATS for testing the executable you'll need to install them in your environment: